valenting111/Machine-Learning-model-API/README.md

 * Start a server on your local machine to make predictions with the trained model through an API.

 In both cases, open your terminal or anaconda prompt and navigate to the folder where this script is located.
-Then, to choose with part of the script to run, the python file reads in the command line arguments you feed it with.
+Then, to choose which part of the script to run, the python file reads in the command line arguments you feed it with.

 So to train a model without saving it run: `python api.py train 0`